New Mexico state Senate approves economic relief package

 A pending decision from the state Supreme Court could allow businesses to pursue compensation from the state in response to emergency health orders.
 In separately proposed legislation, lawmakers from both parties are calling for checks on the governor's emergency powers during pandemics.

-Across most of the state, health restrictions have shut down entertainment venues and still prohibit public gatherings of more than 10 people, ban indoor dining at restaurants and limit occupancy at essential businesses such as grocery and hardware stores.
+Across much of the state, health restrictions have shut down entertainment venues including movie theaters, prohibit large public gatherings and limit access to indoor dining at restaurants.
+State health officials on Wednesday lifted a mandatory self-quarantine period for in-bound travelers.

 The state Senate unanimously approved a proposal to provide a $600 tax rebate to working, low-income families and provide a tax break on business sales and services to food establishments such as restaurants, craft breweries and food trucks